Skip to Content

 Disclaimer: Some links found on this page might be affiliate links.
 If you click an affiliate link and make a purchase, I might earn a commission.
 As an Amazon Associate I earn from qualifying purchases.

 Potting soil is more than just dirt.
-Good potting mix is very loose and has a lot of extra material in it to allow for new root growth and for excellent water drainage.
+A good potting mix is loose and has a lot of extra material in it to allow for new root growth and excellent water drainage.

 Possible Problems with Storing Potting Soil